1974 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Auction performance data reveals pricing trends and peak values achieved across different time periods and market conditions.
+Auction performance data below reveals the pricing trends and peak values achieved for cameo-designated specimens across different market conditions.

-Trading activity demonstrates collector preferences and seasonal demand patterns specific to cameo-designated specimens.
+Trading activity confirms steady collector preferences and seasonal demand patterns specific to cameo-designated 1974-S half dollars.

 Market Activity: 1974-S Proof CAM Half Dollar